Ask the Experts: Retail Package Selection

 Q5:

-If you could name a single success factor in performing a solution selection, what would it be and why?
+If you could name a single success factor in performing a retail package selection, what would it be and why?

 Robert: The single most important success factor is to be decisive.
 Indecision will elongate the process and introduce doubt.
 This doesn’t mean being hasty in making the selection.
 Rather, plan the activities, execute the plan, and then make the most informed decision based on your pre-defined criteria.